deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

   - **Temperature display modes**<br>
   While in run mode, a single click will switch between numeric and graph.<br>
+  If the current mode is sleep/standby/boost, clicking will set run mode instead (If button wake is enabled).<br>
+  Boost mode always exits on clicking, no matter the button configuration.<br>
-  The graph updates at the same rate as the ADC.<br>
+  The graph update rate is the same as the ADC reading frequency.<br>
   - **Temperature setpoint adjustment**<br>
   Rotate the encoder, the setpoint will be shown, continue rotating to adjust it.<br>
   After 1 second of inactivity it will return to normal mode.<br>